surgiie/project-cli/README.md

 Once you close vim, youll go back to the command process and your task will be created.

-**Note** If you prefer to use a different terminal based editor you can set the binary for another terminal based editor using the `PROJECT_CLI_EDITOR` environment variable, e.g `export PROJECT_CLI_EDITOR=nano`.
-Only terminal based editors are supported since editors like vscode, sublime, etc do not run in the same terminal process as the command call, youll be prompted to enter the description in the terminal if you attempt to set this env to a non-terminal based editor since those terminal binaries would not hold up the command call process.
+**Note** If you prefer to use a different terminal based editor you can set the binary for another terminal based editor using the `TERMINAL_EDITOR` preference as documented below.
+Only terminal based editors are supported since editors like vscode, sublime, etc do not run in the same terminal process as the command call, youll be prompted to enter the description in the terminal if you attempt to set this to a non-terminal based editor.

 ### Assign Due Dates: